 Lord Phil a 0-6-0 ST locomotive pulling a train on Peak Rail, Derbyshire.
 Lord Phil is an 'Austerity' locomotive - built during WW2 by Hunslet as HE 2868 in 1943 and was subsequently rebuilt by them incorporating some modifications that increased power and efficiency as 3883.

 Lord Phil a 0-6-0 ST locomotive at Rowsley station, Peak Rail, Derbyshire.
-Lord Phil is an 'Austerity' locomotive - built during WW2 by Hunslet as HE 2868 in 1943 and was subsequently rebuilt by them incorporating some modifications that increased power and efficiency as 3883.
+Lord Phil is an Austerity locomotive - built during WW2 by Hunslet as HE 2868 in 1943 and was subsequently rebuilt by them incorporating some modifications that increased power and efficiency as 3883.

 Sir Lamiel is a King Arthur class 4-6-0 steam locomotive seen here at a heritage railway ready to leave the station

 Steam locomotive 46521 is an LMS Class 2 2-6-0 originally completed in 1953.
-After a long career it went first to the Severn Valley Railway then to it's current home - Great Central Railway where it continues to run regularly.
+After a long career it went first to the Severn Valley Railway then to its current home - Great Central Railway where it continues to run regularly.
 Seen here at Quorn Station.

 Steam locomotive 46521 is an LMS Class 2 2-6-0 originally completed in 1953.
 After a long career it went first to the Severn Valley Railway then to its current home - Great Central Railway where it continues to run regularly.
 Seen here at Kinchley curve.

 Wide angle close up image of a steam locomotive.
 Steam swirls around it moments before it pulls away.
-As well as the obvious large clouds pretty much the entire front end of the locomotive has a small steam cloud around it giving a slightly 'foggy' effect.
+As well as the obvious large clouds pretty much the entire front end of the locomotive has a small steam cloud around it giving a slightly foggy effect.

 Close up image of a steam locomotive as steam swirls around it moments before it pulls away.
 The edge of the platform just visible in the lower right corner.